mediaclinic/silverstripe-foldergallery/README.md

 - multilingual support included (actual: English, Dutch, French and German)

 ## Download
-The latest stable release of the `cwsoft-foldergallery` module is available as ZIP or TAR archive in GitHubs [download area](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/downloads).
-[Older releases](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/tags) are still available for download, but are no longer maintained.
-The development history of the foldergallery module can be tracked via [GitHub](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/commits/master).
+You can download an archive of the latest development branch of the `cwsoft-foldergallery` module using GitHubs [ZIP button](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/archive/master.zip).
+The archives of previous module releases can be found in GitHubs [Tags section](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/tags).
+The development history is tracked via [GitHub](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/commits/master).

 Note: An older, but unsupported version for SilverStripe 2.4.x can be found and downloaded in the [2.4.x branch](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/tree/2.4.x) at GitHub.